BenSampo/laravel-enum/README.md

 Depending on the size of your project, you may choose to migrate all enums at once, or migrate just a couple or one enum at a time.
 - Convert all enums at once: `php artisan enum:to-native`
-- Pass the fully qualified class name of an enum to limit the conversion: `php artisan enum:to-native "\App\Enums\UserType"`
+- Pass the fully qualified class name of an enum to limit the conversion: `php artisan enum:to-native "App\Enums\UserType"`

   This is necessary if any enums are used during the bootstrap phase of Laravel, the conversion of their usages interferes with Larastan and prevents a second run of Rector from working.